merthidayetoglu/CommBench/README.md

 #### Inclusion

 CommBench is a single header file that is included into applications as the following example.
 IPC bandwidth across two GPUs the same node is mesaured by sending a GB of data.
+The GPU port is specified by one of ``PORT_CUDA``, ``PORT_HIP``, or ``PORT_SYCL`` for Nvidia, AMD, and Intel systems, respectively.
+When the GPU port is not specified, CommBench runs on CPUs.

 ```cpp
 #define PORT_CUDA